ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function accepts a spatial object in WKB(Well-Known Binary) format or EWKB(Extended Well-Known Binary)  format and its SRID as input and creates and outputs a GEOMETRY object whose subtype is POLYGON.
+This function accepts a spatial object in WKB(Well-Known Binary) format or EWKB(Extended Well-Known Binary)  format and its SRID as input and creates and outputs a LINESTRING object.

-This function returns NULL if the value of the WKB argument or the value of the SRID is NULL.
+This function returns NULL if the value of the WKB or the value of the SRID is NULL.

-Unlike LINEFROMWKB, if the WKB or EWKB describes a GEOMETRY subtype other than line string, NULL is returned.
+If the WKB or EWKB describes spatial data type other than LINESTRING, NULL is returned.

 If the syntax of the input WKB or EWKB is not valid, it outputs an error.

-If the SRID is not specified, the SRID of the created object is 0.
+If the SRID is not specified, the SRID of the created object is the dafault value 0.

 ##### Return Type